JustinPatenaude/balticathletics/brands/apple-athletic.md

 website: https://appleathletic.com/
 catalogues: []
 photos:
-- title: High Jump Pit
+- title: Corner Puzzle Pyramid
-  photo: "/High Jump Pit.jpg"
+  photo: "/1-foam-shapes-corner-puzzle-pyramid.jpg"
 - title: Floater Mats
   photo: "/Floater Mat 01.png"
-- title: Exercise mats
-  photo: "/2019.04.01 Polyurethane exercise mats.gif"
 - title: Made in Canada
   photo: "/made_in_canada.jpg"
+info: |-
-info: "**Apple Athletic** is a family owned and operated business in Orillia, Ontario.
+  **Apple Athletic** is a family owned and operated business in Orillia, Ontario.
 Finding their roots in 1995, they manufacturer super high quality mats of all sorts.
-  The digital printing is also outstanding. \n\nRauno has sold Apple products for 19 years!!
-Apple was one of our first partners when we started Baltic Athletics.\n\nAll of the photos shown are actual mats we have sold/installed."
+The digital printing is also outstanding.

+  Rauno has sold Apple products for 19 years!!
+Apple was one of our first partners when we started Baltic Athletics.

+  All of the photos shown are actual mats we have sold/installed.

+  ***

+  Floater Mats are a fabulous addition to the lake or pool!!
+Link to the [Floater Mat website. ](https://floatermat.com/)

 ---